Agradaa fails to find sureties for bail, police keep her in custody

 DSP Asare added that the process had not been completed because of a bad internet connection.

-His Honour Samuel Bright Acquah, after listening to both sides, adjourned the case to Friday, November 11, to determine the oral application for the variations of Adwoa Safo’s bail.
+His Honour Samuel Bright Acquah, after listening to both sides, adjourned the case to Friday, November 11, to determine the oral application for the variations of Nana Agradaa’s bail.

 Background: